Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What to Watch Out For

-Gradient’s Form ADV only lists one disclosure, although it doesn't specify the exact violation.
+Gradient’s Form ADV only lists one disclosure, although it doesn't specify the exact violation or when it allegedly occurred.

 You won't need to worry about your advisor selling you financial products and services to generate commissions.
 That's because Gradient Investments has a fee-only fee structure, which means advisors are compensated solely for the services they provide and not for the products they recommend.